 Despite having been an author for many years, I never turned to fiction until I had been in retirement for a few years and one day sat at the keyboard, putting a few words to a new text file.
 The starting point was an idea for a seafaring adventure, without realising I'd need a plan to bring it to a successful conclusion.
-A year later, the manuscript had grown into a book which I translated into English as The Directive.
+A year later, the manuscript had grown into a book which I translated into English as The Cargo (originally named The Directive).
 It had evolved into something far more than a sea adventure.
 In my work so far, apart from my old profession of seafaring, inevitably my interest in the complexities of present-day society plays a part.

 NON-FICTION AND PROFESSIONAL